 When you are on the trail, a warm dinner at night or a hot cup of coffee in the morning are creature comforts that truly elevate the experience.
 Because preparing meals is such an essential part of camping, an overland stove is one of the first pieces of equipment you’ll need to invest in for your backcountry kitchen.

 Camping stoves are generally durable pieces of gear that may last decades, so it’s worth doing some research before purchasing one to make sure it fits your needs.
+If you are looking for a quick recommendation, we own a Coleman Two Burner Propane Stove and are very happy with it.

-See below for more recommendations on stoves and a more in depth discussion.
+See below for more recommendations on stoves and a more in-depth discussion.

 - How to Choose an Overlanding Stove